 Since 1994, Neal has served as Chief Executive Officer of the global humanitarian organization Mercy Corps.
-Under his leadership, Mercy Corps has grown into one of the most respected international relief and development agencies in the world, with ongoing operations in more than 40 countries, a staff of 4,000, and global revenue of roughly $450 million.
+Under his leadership, Mercy Corps has grown into one of the most respected international relief and development agencies in the world, with ongoing operations in more than 40 countries, a staff of 5,000, and global revenue of over $450 million.
 Fast Company ranked Mercy Corps one of the most innovative social-change organizations in the world and New York Times columnist Nicholas Kristof calls Mercy Corps “a first-rate aid group.”

-A native of Tennessee, Neal started his career working with at-risk youth in Washington, D.C., and Atlanta.
+A native of Tennessee, Neal started his career working with at-risk youth in Washington, D.C. and Atlanta.
 After attending business school, he moved to Thailand to aid Cambodian refugees with CARE and UNICEF.

-In 1990, Neal undertook his toughest assignment — as a stay-at-home father for his first child — while consulting businesses, foundations and non-profit organizations on strategy and organizational development.
+In 1990, Neal undertook his toughest assignment — as a stay-at-home father for his first child — while consulting businesses, foundations, and non-profit organizations on strategy and organizational development.